ESSENTIAL INFORMATION FOR PUBLIC AWARENESS

 Originally a railroad bridge, the circa 1905 Midland Valley Bridge was converted (in the 1970s) into a highly popular Pedestrian Bridge.
 The bridge once was called “key to the recreation potential of Tulsa’s stretch of the Arkansas River.”
 At the 1975 dedication, it was said the bridge “could serve as a symbol of the river itself” (these quotes are from Ann Patton’s book The Tulsa River).
 Unfortunately, despite strong public resistance and solid evidence that the bridge could have been kept in use for many future generations, saving both HISTORY AND SHADE at tremendous SAVINGS of public funds, demolition of the bridge began in June 2021.

 The original, highly popular bridge, with its pleasant qualities, historic significance, and truly unique character, COULD and SHOULD have been saved.
 There is a tremendous amount of information on this site, carefully gathered, to that effect.

 Video: “We are FOOLS for tearing that down”

-Meanwhile, the design as incorporated into the historical railroad bridge is noteworthy from a creative-design architectural standpoint.
+The design as incorporated into the historical railroad bridge was noteworthy from a creative-design architectural standpoint.
 Credit goes to Memphis architect Roy Harrover…

 “The idea had been to remove the old tracks and replace them with a walking path, but ‘Harrover said, you can’t do that.
 Take out the braces and build the trail underneath the structure, so people don’t have to climb a ladder to get to the walkway, and they can walk out of the sun.
 It was a brilliant solution,’ remembered Len Eaton.”
-(The Tulsa River, page 33.)
+(The Tulsa River by Ann Patton, page 33.)